 Produced in house by Grimthorpe Film Inc. with plastic c-shell case.
 Region free.
-Comes with 5.1 Surround and Stereo mixes, English closed captioning, subtitles in French, German, and Spanish.
+Comes with 5.1 Surround and Stereo mixes, subtitles in French, German, Spanish, and English SDH.
 Special features include trailer and director’s commentary.

 Produced in house by Grimthorpe Film Inc. with plastic c-shell case.
 Region free.
 Subtitles in French, German, and Spanish.

 NOTE: This disc does not currently have packaging, but will soon.
 Contact us for more info.